Indigenous Peoples Day

 - Hold a movie screening with a discussion afterward.
 There are a plethora of films that can generate rich discussion.
 Check out VisionMaker Video, a video catalog by Native American Public Telecommunications of films by and about Native folks (see, for example, the film Columbus Day Legacy).
 You can also make use of the video loan library from Multicultural Growth & Witness (look under “American Indian Issues”).

 - Host a congregation-wide common read and book discussion.
-Just a few possible titles include A Little Matter of Genocide by Ward Churchill, Off the Reservation by Paula Gunn Allen, Bury My Heart at Wounded Knee by Dee Brown, Reinventing the Enemy's Language edited by Joy Harjo and Gloria Bird, The Woman Who Watches Over the World by Linda Hogan, and Soul Work edited by Marjorie Bowens-Wheatley and Nancy Palmer Jones.
+Possible titles include An Indigenous Peoples' History of the United States by Roxanne Dunbar-Ortiz, A Little Matter of Genocide by Ward Churchill, Off the Reservation by Paula Gunn Allen, Bury My Heart at Wounded Knee by Dee Brown, Reinventing the Enemy's Language edited by Joy Harjo and Gloria Bird, The Woman Who Watches Over the World by Linda Hogan, and Soul Work edited by Marjorie Bowens-Wheatley and Nancy Palmer Jones.
 Support Native booksellers such as the North American Native Authors Catalog.
 You can also find books on the particular tribes in your area—check out this listing of books by tribe from Native Languages of the Americas.
 For more reading suggestions, visit Bringing the Doctrine of Discovery Back Home.

-- Engage with “Immigration as a Moral Issue,” the 2010-2014 Congregational Study/Action Issue.
+- Engage with “Immigration as a Moral Issue.”
 Indigenous peoples of Central America are a big part of today’s desperate wave of migration to the United States.
 Find out how the United States has continued Columbus’s violent legacy of colonialism against Central American peoples.
 Check out the study guide from Multicultural Growth & Witness.

 - Begin Building the World We Dream About, a transformational Tapestry of Faith curriculum on race and ethnicity.
 This program allows participants to take concrete steps to heal, individually and as a congregation, the ways in which racism separates us from one another and spiritually stifles each of us.